tomtomcrypto/stlos/README.md

 # Telos EVM Staking Contracts

-This repository includes two smart contracts that make up the backend of the TLOS staking functionality on Telos EVM.
+This repository includes two smart contracts that make up the backend of the TLOS staking functionality on Telos EVM as well as a guide on how to deploy the whole staking system.

 ## Requirements